Sonic Rumble Party: Gameplay

-Sonic Rumble is an online party game in which numerous players compete against each other in various mini-games and challenges, with the goal of collecting the most rings.
+Sonic Rumble Party is an online party game in which numerous players compete against each other in various mini-games and challenges, with the goal of collecting the most rings.
 The game supports up to 32 players in the first round, with half of the players being eliminated afterwards.
 The second round features the remaining 16 players, and again, half of them are eliminated.
 The final round then consists of the remaining 8 players, who compete in a final round to determine the winner.

 The game features multiple game modes, which consist of the following: